 Designed as another way to increase the efficiency of the GPU, DLSS is a path-breaking piece of technology.
 It can even be considered ahead of its time because of the process required to fully enjoy its benefits.

-Initially, the fact that NVIDIA does the heavy lifting was one of the biggest drawbacks of DLSS.
-The process wasn’t as optimized as it needed to be, and this resulted in DLSS looking like an interesting idea rather than an effective technology.
+Initially, the fact that NVIDIA does the heavy lifting was one of the largest drawbacks of DLSS.
+The process wasn’t as optimized as it needed to be, and this resulted in DLSS looking like an intriguing idea rather than an effective technology.

-With the arrival of NVIDIA’s Ampere architecture, this process was streamlined, and we certainly expect further improvements.
+With the arrival of NVIDIA’s Ampere architecture, this process was streamlined, and we undoubtedly expect additional improvements.

 G-Sync vs. FreeSync